A5TR0spud/dscr_asterclient/README.md

 * Multi-line transmission editor (hold shift and press enter for a newline; enter on its own tries to send the message)
 * Dictionary-chat split can be resized
 * Autocomplete
+* Image parsing is more robust
+* Numbers keep their leading zeroes
+* Signals can have their colors changed and can be underlined (setting defaults to off)